jhgg/jeev/docs/modules/api.md

     if thing == 'love':
         message.reply('BABY DONT HURT ME!')
     else:
-        message.reply('I'm not really sure what %s is' % thing)
+        message.reply("I'm not really sure what %s is" % thing)

 # In addition, named captures work as well.